macloo/python-beginners/README.md

 ## Web scraping

 Students are introduced to web scraping with the BeautifulSoup library in the second week.
-See the README in the **web_scraping** folder for instructions to install BeautifulSoup.
+See the README in the [web_scraping](https://github.com/macloo/python-beginners/tree/master/web_scraping) folder for instructions to install BeautifulSoup, as well as some basic uses of this scraping library.

 ### Mitchell, chapter 3